It is on a modified version of the Warfare and Warfare Reloaded game engine.

 - Subsystem Damage: Every vehicle is divided into multiple zones that receive damage separately, as shown with two schematics: a side-view and a top-down one.

 - Suicide Attack: Vehicles filled with explosives and driven by suicide bombers appear from the first mission onwards.
+They mostly appear in pickup and truck variants, and a turretless tank variant is introduced in Return to Palmyra.

 - Universal Driver's License: Downplayed.
 While practically every infantry is considered capable enough to drive both civilian cars and other light vehicles, tanks and other tracked vehicles can only be driven by the dedicated personnel.